 Save this one for a raceday!
 No-one is quite sure when the tradition began, but proposing at the Pink Bench is now a staple of the season at Ascot.
 Rumour has it that if it's a yes, the course will spring for a bottle of champagne...

-Where to end the night: The Royal Berkshire isn't far from the racecourse, and the historic country mansion setting means privacy and comfort.
+Where to end the day: The Royal Berkshire isn't far from the racecourse, and the historic country mansion setting means privacy and comfort.